-Atlas Mara Limited Announces Buyback of Shares
+ATLAS Mara Limited announces Buyback of Shares

 About Atlas Mara

-Atlas Mara Limited (LON: ATMA) is a financial services institution founded by Bob Diamond and listed on the London Stock Exchange.
+Atlas Mara Limited (OTC PINK: AAMAF) (LSE: ATMA) is a financial services institution founded by Bob Diamond and listed on the London Stock Exchange.
 Its vision is to create sub-Saharan Africa's premier financial services institution through organic and inorganic growth by combining the best of global institutional knowledge with extensive local insights.
 With a presence in seven sub-Saharan countries, Atlas Mara aims to be a positive disruptive force in the markets in which we operate by leveraging technology to provide innovative and differentiated product offerings, deliver excellent customer service and accelerate financial inclusion.
-For more information, visit www.atlasmara.com
+For more information, visit www.atlasmara.com.

 This information is provided by RNS, the news service of the London Stock Exchange.
 RNS is approved by the Financial Conduct Authority to act as a Primary Information Provider in the United Kingdom.
 Terms and conditions relating to the use and distribution of this information may apply.
 For further information, please contact rns@lseg.com or visit www.rns.com.